adamsilver/fdpb/01-a-registration-form.md

 ### A Note On Disabling Submit Buttons

-Some forms will disable the submit button until all the form fields are valid.
-This leaves users wondering what's actually wrong with their entries.
-Instead, keep users in control by allowing them to submit when they're ready.
-When they do submit, form validation will be on-hand to provide useful feedback.
+Some forms are designed to disable the submit button until all the fields become valid.
+There are several problems with this.

+First, users are left to wonder what's actually wrong with their entries.
+Second, disabled buttons are not focusable, which makes it hard for the button to be discovered using some software.
+Third, disabled buttons are hard to read as they are greyed out.

+As we're providing users with clear feedback when the user expects it, there is no good reason to take control away from the user by disabling the button anyway.

 ### Crafting Error Messages